.NET

 Uninstalling the Chart

-The Uninstall command is used to remove all the Kubernetes components associated with the chart and to delete the release.
+To remove all Kubernetes components associated with the chart and delete the release, use the uninstall command.

 To uninstall the dotnet-monitor-collector